The Hidden Reason You Get Flabby (Not Calories or Lack of Exercise)

 conversion of carotene to vitamin A, for mineral absorption, and for a

-Useful to actually lower cholesterol levels (palmitic and stearic acids) |
+host of other biological processes | Useful to actually lower cholesterol levels (palmitic and stearic acids) | Provide a concentrated source of energy |

 When cutting down on carbs, you generally need to increase your